 - The Haunted House: The Secret of the Ghost Ball: Kanglim is pursued by numerous girls despite his cold indifference towards them.
 The main characters even discuss it, saying the only reason he gets away with treating people so callously is because he's good-looking.

 - Brought up in song in Lady and the Tramp:

 He's a cad

 Yes, even I have got it really bad...

 - In Jimmy Neutron: Boy Genius, Cindy has the hots for local skateboarder Nick Dean...that is, until he encounters Poultra and Screams Like a Little Girl.

-- In the Wonder Woman film, Steve suspects this with Hippolyta and Ares.
+- In Wonder Woman (2009), Steve suspects this with Hippolyta and Ares.
 Hard to get badder than the God of War.

 - Gender-Flipped in Hercules.
-The titular hero is sweet, innocent, Adorkable, and head over heels for the sexy, sarcastic, jaded Anti Villainess Megara.
+The titular hero is sweet, innocent, clumsy and head over heels for the sexy, sarcastic, jaded Anti-Villainess Megara.
 The feeling turns out to be quite mutual, and Love Redeems in its classic form kicks in.
 Definitely something different, especially for a Disney movie.